ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 }
 ```

-As you can see, we specify the version of the provider to freez it in our code.
+As you can see, we specify the version of the provider to freeze it in our code.
 The reason is terraform move a lot and each new version comes with a lot of changes.
 We don't want a change on the OpenStack provider will impact our deployment.
-That's a good pratice for long terme code management.
+That's a good practice for long term code management.

 Now let's add a network port, a keypair and the instance.
-As you can imagine, we are touching the dependancy notions.
+As you can imagine, we are touching the dependency notions.
 To start an instance which require an ssh keypair and a network port, terraform will first create the keypair and the port.
 Once it's available, terraform will create the instance.
-Those dependencies are implicit, terraform will create a dependancy tree before starting anything.
+Those dependencies are implicit, terraform will create a dependency tree before starting anything.

 ```terraform
 data "openstack_networking_network_v2" "public_a" {